vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 If no compatible version exists, it will fail with a clear error (instead of installing something broken).

 This ensures that everything in your environment works together consistently.

+### Note 2

+On Windows:

+.bat and .cmd files are recognized as executable by default Double-clicking them will immediately launch Command Prompt and execute the script No permission changes needed

+On macOS:

+.command files do need chmod +x to be executable Without it, double-clicking will try to open them in a text editor instead of executing them